kixxauth/enginemill/docs/future/installing_plugins.md

 For more information about this configuration file, see the docs for [package.json](package_json.md).

-Enginemill specifically looks for those packages that start with 'em_' and initializes those packages for you using special methods.
+Enginemill specifically looks for those packages that start with 'em_' and initializes them for you using special methods.
 This means that you don't need to require your installed plugins with `require()`.
 Instead, most plugins are designed to either modify the Enginemill process, perform some task in the background, or provide a public API for you to use in your program.
 Check out the documentation that comes with your installed plugins, usually in the form of a README file, to see how your specific plugins interact with Enginemill.